codecat15/YuktiKit/wiki/Architecture Patterns/Architecture-Decisions.md

 - This **breaks abstraction**, causes **tight coupling**, and makes refactoring painful when the backend or UI changes.

-- We are breking down the model into categories so that we know which model belongs where.
+- We are breaking down the model into categories so that we know which model belongs where.

 - Data models should be `structs` unless there's a need to use class `then` use class.